B-UMMI/INNUca/README.md

                             (default: False)
       --skipTrimmomatic     Tells the programme to not run Trimmomatic (default:
                             False)
-      --skipSPAdes          Tells the programme to not run SPAdes and consequently Pilon correction, Assembly Mapping check and MLST analysis (SPAdes contigs required) (default: False)
+      --skipPear     Tells the programme to not run Pear (default: False) --skipSPAdes          Tells the programme to not run SPAdes and consequently Pilon correction, Assembly Mapping check and MLST analysis (SPAdes contigs required) (default: False)